To keep ranching alive: Amendments to the Endangered Species Act would make regs more ag-friendly

 His draft legislation focuses on requiring more state involvement in the ESA process, and calls for a more scientific approach to monitoring and delisting of species.

-The Western Governor's Association helped draft the legislation, said Barrasso's news release, which will help to actually recover species rather than keeping them on "life support," he said.
+The Senator incorporated Western Governors’ Association findings and recommendations on species conservation when developing the discussion draft, said a WGA spokesman.
+The draft will help to actually recover species rather than keeping them on “life support,” he said.

 The legislation calls for a recovery team of equal numbers of state and federal representatives to determine how best to manage each listed species, said Lane.
 More state and local involvement is crucial in successful recovery of species, and ultimate delisting, he said.
 “The legislation creates a level playing field for the national and state governments.”